foundriesio/docs/source/reference-manual/factory/data-retention.rst

 Data Retention Policies
 =======================

-Understanding data retention policies within a FoundriesFactory can help with the compliance processes for a product.
+Understanding data retention policies for Foundries.io™ FoundriesFactory® can help with the compliance processes for a product.
 This page explains how data is managed within a Factory.
 FoundriesFactory consists of several tightly integrated projects: